 - 4-5 large mint leaves

-- Chill a loaf pan in the refrigerator for at about 30 minutes.
+- Chill a loaf pan in the refrigerator for at least 30 minutes or up to 24 hours.

 - In a high-speed blender, add the peeled and pitted avocados.
 Scoop out the solid part of the coconut milk into a blender and save the liquid part to use in another recipe (like a smoothie).
 Add the banana, maple syrup, lemon juice and mint leaves.
 Blend until smooth and creamy.